VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 At the end of a function called on a new array, the number at the last position of the `pointer` in that array is moved to the position from where the function was called in the old array.
 The new array is discarded.

 Examples can be found in the files provided.
-To run those files, the compile order is: `hello_world`.
+To run those files, the compile order is: `hello_world`, `loadtest`, `funtest`.

 ## Interpreter Features
 **Compiling:** the scripts are parsed, functions are created and the operations are stored in a queue waiting to execute.
 Files which fail to compile don't make any changes to the existing array or number of functions.